Skip to Main Content

 Prescribing and validation

-Utilise electronic functionality and validation opportunity on prescriptions to highlight storage of rasburicase in the fridge.
+Utilise electronic functionality and validation opportunities on prescriptions to highlight storage of rasburicase in the fridge.

 Supply

-Undertake a regular organisational-wide review of rasburicase stockholding to ensure timely access:
+Undertake a regular organisation-wide review of rasburicase stockholding to ensure timely access:

-• clinical areas where rasburicase is routinely used should hold sufficient level of stock of each strength to enable administration of prescribed doses
+• clinical areas where rasburicase is routinely used should hold sufficient level of stock of each strength to enable administration within 1 hour of prescribing

-• there should be a central location where rasburicase can be obtained in a timely manner, e.g. an out of hours pharmacy service and/or ‘emergency drugs cupboard’
+• there should be a central location where rasburicase can be obtained in a timely manner, for example an out of hours pharmacy service or ‘emergency drugs cupboard’

 • assurance of organisational systems to ensure stockholding in these areas do not fall below the minimum level without escalation to a clinical lead

-Healthcare professionals in all clinical settings across the organisation should have an awareness of and access to information to support timely access to rasburicase.
-This may be organisational policy/systems to support healthcare professionals in obtaining all medications required at the point of care.
+Healthcare professionals in all clinical settings across the organisation should have an awareness of and access to information to support timely access to rasburicase (including an awareness of its refrigeration status).
+This may be organisational policy or systems to support healthcare professionals in obtaining all medications required at the point of care.

 At times of supply shortages, organisations should cascade advice to healthcare professionals regarding the appropriate handling of available presentations to minimise delays and risks associated with incorrect preparation.